Vicharn Minchainant: Background and education

 Vicharn was born at Min Buri, Bangkok, to Mr. Paitune and Mrs. Supatra Minchainant.
 He is a nephew of Dr. Suthee Minchaiynunt, a billionaire, landowner, philanthropist, and the Honourable President for Life of Thai-Chinese Chamber of Commerce.
 Vicharn married Jintana Minchainant (จินตนา มีนชัยนันท์) and have 4 children.

 One of Vicharn's brothers, Wirat Minchainant (Thai: วิรัตน์ มีนชัยนันท์), was a three-time Member of the Bangkok Metropolitan Council.

+His nephew, Suphanat Minchainant, is a two time Member of House of Representatives.

 Vicharn holds a Master of Arts degree (Political Science in Public Administration) from Thammasat University.

 Political career

 Vicharn began his political career with Democrat Party.
 At the age of 25, Vicharn became a member and a chairman of Min Buri District Council.
-He was voted as a member of the Bangkok Metropolitan Council for two times in 1994 and 1998, and served as the 1st Vice-Chairman of the Bangkok Metropolitan Council.
+He was voted as a member of the Bangkok Metropolitan Council for two times in 1994 and 1998, and served as the 1st vice-chairman of the Bangkok Metropolitan Council.

 Vicharn joined Thai Rak Thai Party in 2000 and became a Bangkok Member of Parliament, representing Min Buri and Khlong Sam Wa Districts.
 Since then, he has won all national elections in 2001, 2005, 2006 (void), 2007, and 2011.
 He is one of a very few Bangkok MPs who has won the elections more than 4 times in a row.

 In 2008, Vicharn was appointed as the Deputy Minister of Public Health in two cabinets; under Prime Minister Samak Sundaravej and Prime Minister Somchai Wongsawat.
 He served as Acting Minister of Public Health after the Constitutional Court ordered Health Minister Chaiya Sasomsub to quit.